remy/remysharp.com/public/drafts/faking-progress-simple-edition.md

 When (or why) would you use this?
 I'm using this process when I know the server can take a few seconds to respond (due to large API requests and related latency).
 I'm also finding it quite satisfying* session the web page respond to my direct input (even though the browser's chrome does offer feedback via the throbber against the tab).

-<small>* note that this is not based on research and only my own experience.</small>
+<small>* not based on research, only my own meandering experience!</small>

-## Method 1: sans-brains
+## Method 1: the simple version

-This is the noddy version, very basic, but works quite nicely.
-The big downside is if the visitor stops loading the page (manually), the animation remains in place.
+This is the "noddy" version, very basic, but equally works quite nicely.
+On any click or form submission, the loading animation starts.
+The only downside is if the visitor stops loading the page (manually) or the page load times out: the animation remains animating.

-I've added the following CSS to my styles (based on/taken from this [codepen](http://codepen.io/brunjo/pen/XJmbNz)):
+I've added the following CSS to my styles (originally based on this [codepen](http://codepen.io/brunjo/pen/XJmbNz)):

 ```css
 html.loading:before{